 - Gigabit Ethernet ports for additional high-speed cable connections, if necessary

-- An app that can be used for installation and monitoring
+- A smartphone app that can be used for installation and monitoring

 - Mesh network capabilities if you want to cover a particularly broad area

 Routers have long had the ability to expand their signals via repeaters, or devices that take the router signal and replicate it in a different area, reaching more space and fixing problems like dead zones and dropped connections.
-A mesh router is simply a more advanced, user-friendly version of this idea in one package.
-Routers like Netgear Orbi and Nest WiFi have a primary router to serve as a hub, and satellite routers made to connect to it.
+A mesh router is simply a more advanced, user-friendly version of this idea in one package, allowing homeowners to blanket their property with good Wi-Fi coverage and reduce dead zones.
+Routers like Eero 6 and Nest WiFi have a primary router to serve as a hub, and satellite routers that are made to connect to it.
 These mesh systems are strong solutions for businesses, venues, and other large areas.

-Your internet speed is primarily decided by your provider and local infrastructure: However, a better router can offer many features that remove roadblocks to potential speeds, or make the speeds you experience seem faster.
-If your current ISP (internet service provider) plans is promising speeds that you never see on your Wi-Fi network, try a direct cable connection and run speed tests again.
+Your internet speed is primarily decided by your provider and local infrastructure.
+However, a better router can offer many features that remove roadblocks to potential higher speeds or make the speed you experience seem faster.
+If your current ISP (internet service provider) plan promises speeds that you never see on your Wi-Fi network, try a direct cable connection and run speed tests again.
 If your speed noticeably improves via a wired connection, that means a better router is more likely to increase your speeds, too.

 Gaming routers include software that can identify and prioritize gaming connections so they get the bandwidth they need to avoid lag or graphics issues.
 Some also work to connect to closer servers so that server issues are less likely to occur.
-These features are not necessary for a satisfactory wireless gaming experience, but if that’s what you use Wi-Fi for, then they are certainly worth looking into.
-Our Netgear gaming routers at a variety of price levels.pick is a great place to start, but there are other
+These features are not necessary for a satisfactory wireless gaming experience, but if that's what you use Wi-Fi for, then they are certainly worth looking into.
+Our Netgearpick is a great place to start, but there are other gaming routers at a variety of price levels.